Cryptkeeper/blog.nklow.com/content/posts/automating-minetrack-data-publishing.md

 2. Upload the compressed database file to [BunnyCDN](https://bunnycdn.com) for distribution.
 3. Cleanup the daily rollover file.
 (A full copy of the historical data is retained in the primary `database.sql` file.)

-With these requirements in mind, its easy to glue together a quick shell script.
+With these requirements in mind, it's easy to glue together a quick shell script.

 ```bash
 #!/bin/bash